 The institutional structures in which governance takes place are well established and stable.
 This allows policymakers to focus on developing the government's executive capacity by firmly following democratic principles of checks and balances and accountability to citizens.
-Estonia tends to overproduce strategies, while failing to coordinate the variety of strategies in circulation, and finding it difficult to implement the full range of its sophisticated programs.
-To overcome this fragmentation and bureaucratic overload, the government should consider two kinds of measures.
-First, it should merge and streamline its numerous small-scale strategies with the national 30-year strategy, called Sustainable Estonia 21.
-Second, to facilitate implementation of such cross-sectional strategies, better coordination between ministries, as well as between the Prime Minister's Office (PMO) and line ministers, is needed.
+The executive branch tends to overproduce strategies and analyses, failing to coordinate them or to use key findings in decision-making.
+To overcome this fragmentation and reporting overload, the government should consider four kinds of measures.
+First, it should streamline its numerous small-scale strategies with the national 30-year strategy, called Sustainable Estonia 21.
+Second, better coordination between ministries, as well as between the Prime Minister's Office (PMO) and line ministers is needed.
 Third, citizens' and advocacy groups should be given a much broader role in policy evaluation, including in the appraisal of regulatory impact assessment results.
+Fourth, instead of commissioning extensive explanatory reports, the creation of open data and its secondary analysis should be encouraged.